DHTMLX/docs-suite/docs/dataview/features.md

 ## How to configure DHTMLX Dataview

-In this section you will know how to configure the drag-n-drop functionality, how to activate the ability to use key navigation and select multiple items, and more
+In this section you will know how to configure the drag-n-drop functionality, how to activate the ability to use key navigation and select multiple items, and more.

 | Topic                                                                              | Description                                                                                                                            |
 | ---------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------- |